 Like something from some post-exotica nightmare where even the most terrifying aspects are bathed in a sea-mist of calm calamity, this offering from the infamous Londoners is bound to turn your boxing day into a boxing match.

-Indeed, this is not a song for the faint of heart, no matter how pleasant the music might seem.
+Indeed, this is not one of the Christmas vinyl records for the faint of heart, no matter how pleasant the music might seem.
 And how easily it might lull you into a false sense of security.

 Christmas in this song is, rather, a backdrop for the events of the tale in question.
 As a vicious political war is finally ending and ‘the drones are safe and warm’, those lost at sea are left to question why it took so long.
 There goes your Christmas spirit.
 Stumbling drunk out of the door.
 Merry Christmas, baby!
 Have a jolly Christmas, they said.